justin-mbca/drug-discovery-ai/README.md

 # 🧠💊 Drug Discovery AI Assistant

-## 🤖 System Overview: LLM RAG Agents & Multi-Agent Orchestration
+## 🤖 System Overview: End-to-End AI for Drug Discovery & Formulation

-This project implements an end-to-end LLM-powered system for accelerating pharmaceutical research, leveraging Retrieval-Augmented Generation (RAG) agents and multi-agent workflows:
+This project is a modular, end-to-end AI platform for pharmaceutical research and drug development.
+It combines large language models (LLMs), machine learning, multi-agent orchestration, and data engineering to automate and accelerate key R&D workflows:

-- **LLM RAG Agents:** The core agents use Retrieval-Augmented Generation (RAG) to combine large language model reasoning with real-time retrieval from biomedical databases (e.g., PubMed, PubChem).
-This enables up-to-date, context-aware answers for drug discovery tasks.
+- **LLM RAG Agents:** Retrieval-Augmented Generation (RAG) agents use LLMs to synthesize up-to-date, context-aware answers from biomedical databases (e.g., PubMed, PubChem).
-- **CrewAI Multi-Agent Orchestration:** CrewAI coordinates multiple specialized agents, each responsible for a distinct part of the workflow (e.g., literature search, compound lookup, synthesis).
-Agents communicate and delegate tasks to maximize research efficiency.
-- **Vector Database (MongoDB + VoyageAI):** Retrieved documents and embeddings are stored in MongoDB, with VoyageAI providing vector search capabilities for fast, relevant retrieval.
+- **Multi-Agent Orchestration (CrewAI):** Specialized agents coordinate tasks such as literature mining, compound analysis, predictive modeling, DoE, and regulatory data parsing.
+- **Predictive Modeling:** Machine learning models (scikit-learn) predict compound properties (e.g., solubility) from features, supporting formulation and screening.
+- **Design of Experiments (DoE):** Automated generation of experimental design matrices for formulation optimization and QbD studies.
+- **Regulatory/Clinical NLP:** Natural language processing tools extract insights from regulatory and clinical trial data.
+- **Database Integration:** Supports both NoSQL (MongoDB) and SQL (SQLite) for flexible data storage and retrieval.
-- **Production API (FastAPI):** The system exposes its capabilities via a FastAPI application, allowing programmatic access to multi-agent LLM workflows for integration with other tools or user interfaces.
+- **Production API (FastAPI):** Exposes all capabilities via a robust RESTful API for integration and automation.
+- **Clear Documentation & Diagrams:** All workflows are documented with diagrams and code samples for reproducibility and collaboration.

 **How it works:**
-1. A user or API client submits a query (e.g., a compound name) to the FastAPI endpoint.
+1. A user or API client submits a query (e.g., a compound name or experiment request) to the FastAPI endpoint.
-2. The orchestrator agent (CrewAI) delegates subtasks to RAG agents, which retrieve and synthesize information from external sources using custom tools.
+2. The orchestrator agent (CrewAI) delegates subtasks to specialized agents and tools: literature search, compound property prediction, DoE, and regulatory data analysis.
-3. Retrieved data is embedded and stored in MongoDB for efficient future access.
+3. Data is processed, modeled, and stored in MongoDB or SQLite as appropriate.
-4. The system returns a synthesized, context-rich response to the user.
+4. The system returns a synthesized, actionable response to the user or downstream application.

 See `agents/multi_agent.py` and `app/main.py` for implementation details.

 ![Demo GIF](assets/demo.gif) *(record a short Loom/GIF later)*

-An end-to-end AI system for accelerating pharmaceutical research, demonstrating:
+This platform demonstrates:

-✅ **LLM Orchestration** (LangChain/CrewAI)
+✅ **LLM Orchestration & RAG** (LangChain/CrewAI, OpenAI, llama-index)
-✅ **Vector RAG** (MongoDB + VoyageAI)
+✅ **Predictive Modeling** (scikit-learn)
+✅ **Design of Experiments** (DoE, pandas)
+✅ **Regulatory/Clinical NLP** (pandas, regex)
+✅ **Database Integration** (MongoDB, SQLite)
 ✅ **Production API** (FastAPI/Pydantic)
 ✅ **Multi-Agent Systems**